waylife/RedEnvelopeAssistant/README_EN.md

 QQ Group: 101169497

 This application is intended for Chinese popular android application Wechat and Alipay.
 A Tool help you get the red envelopes more conveniently.
 If you are not a user of both the two applications, this application may not suit you well.

 #Download And Video
-If you want to know more, check the apk and video.
+If you want to know more, check out the apk file  and video.

 Download
 only available for Android 4.4+